What is Ciprofloxacin?

-Ciprofloxacin treats infections caused by gram-positive and gram-negative bacteria such as pneumonia, gonorrhea, STIs, typhoid fever, infectious diarrhea, and other severe infections of skin, bone, abdomen, prostate, and joints.
+Ciprofloxacin treats infections caused by gram-positive and gram-negative bacteria such as pneumonia, gonorrhea, STIs, typhoid fever, infectious diarrhea, and other severe infections of the skin, bone, abdomen, prostate, and joints.
 It is also used for treating or preventing plague and anthrax inhalation caused by bioterror attacks.
-Doctors may prescribe Ciprofloxacin for treating sinus infection, bronchitis, and urinary tract infections in the absence of other treatment options.
+Doctors may prescribe Ciprofloxacin for treating sinus infections, bronchitis, and urinary tract infections in the absence of other treatment options.
 Moreover, the extended-release version of Ciprofloxacin tablets is used for treating complicated kidney and urinary tract infections when no other treatments work.

-Can I Buy ciprofloxacin Online in UK?
+Can I Buy ciprofloxacin Online in the UK?